 BEHAVIOR/OFFENSE First Offense Second Offense Third Offense Demonstration and/or Walkout The act of students protesting, demonstrating, or walking out that causes or could cause disruption to the normal operations of the school.
 10 days out-of-school suspension.
 10 days out-of-school suspension with recommendation to the superintendent for 20 additional days of suspension.
 10 days out-of-school suspension with recommendation to the superintendent for 170 additional days of suspension.
-Dress Causing Distraction, Disruption or Safety Hazard - See Dress Code Policy ISS until parent can provide a change of clothing.
-1 day of In School Suspension Subsequent Offense: 1 day of Out of School Suspension.
+Dress Causing Distraction, Disruption or Safety Hazard - See Dress Code Policy Student will receive a written warning; parents contacted; student will be required to change to appropriate clothing.
+Detention.
+Student will be required to change to appropriate clothing.
+Detention.
+Student will be required to change to appropriate clothing.
 Fireworks, Chemical Disruption and (possession and/or us of) - Possession of fireworks, smoke bombs, stink bombs, etc. Possession includes on one's person, in gym bags, purses, locker, in automobile, etc. 10 days out-of-school suspension.
 Up to 45 days out-of-school suspension.
 Up to 90 days out-of-school suspension.
 Trifling - Refusing to participate in classroom activities such as read, take notes, or do assignments, written in-class work; refuses to listen, wastes times; unprepared for class.
 Parent / Teacher Conference.
 2 Detentions.
 3 days of I.S.S.
 Unserved Detentions - Any student failing to attend and complete after school detentions.
 1 day of I.S.S.